mriehl/sublime_pybuilder/README.md

 Clone it in your sublime text `Packages/` directory.

 ## Usage
-The command `EasyPyb : Run PyBuilder` will be made available to you through the command palette.
-Activating it will run PyBuilder on your project.
+Several commands will be made available to you through the command palette.
+You can use them to :

+* Run PyBuilder (implies default tasks)
+* Run unit tests
+* Analyze (lint, etc.) your project
+* Publish your project
+* Verify your project
+* Install dependencies for your project
+* Run [pyb-init](https://github.com/mriehl/pyb_init) on your project

 ## Configuration
 EasyPyb expects two project settings to be present: